Akshit8/go-api/README.md

 - **migartionup** - migrate db to new migrations
 - **migartiondown** - rollback db to previous stage
 - **sqlc** - generate golang db functions from sql queries
+- **test** - run tests in all packages and prints verbose with line coverage

 ## References
 [dbSchemaHelper](https://dbdiagram.io) <br>